2013 Federal Employees Almanac

 Almost all retirees receive their annuities through direct deposit, with the funds available at the chosen financial institution on the first business day of each month, or, if the annuitant does not designate one, through the government’s Direct Express Debit MasterCard program.
 For those receiving payment by check, mostly applicable to long-time retirees, mailings are timed to be received on that day.
 While OPM administers the benefits, the payments come from the Treasury Department; they cover the preceding month.

 If you asked on your application that federal taxes be withheld, the amount you specified will be deducted from your annuity; if you didn’t specify an amount, the deduction will be based on the “married plus three dependents” rate.
 Elections for withholding of state taxes, if applicable, also can be made.
 If you chose not to have taxes withheld, you’ll have to fully settle any tax obligations on your own, typically involving quarterly payments.

 See Section 2 of this chapter for information on post-retirement survivor benefit elections, and see Section 3 for how retirement benefits are adjusted for inflation.

-Retirees no longer pay the contributions into the retirement system made by active employees and they may no longer make investments in the Thrift Savings Plan or get government contributions toward their TSP accounts.
-They also may no longer borrow from their TSP accounts, although they can continue to shift money among the investment funds and they have a number of withdrawal options.
+Unlike active employees, retirees no longer contribute to the retirement system nor may they make investments in the Thrift Savings Plan or get government contributions toward their TSP accounts.
+Although they may no longer borrow from their TSP accounts, they can continue to shift money among the investments funds.
+And they do have a number of withdrawal options.
 See Chapter 6.